tgvaughan/MASTER/README.md

 representing inheritance relationships amongst individuals in those populations.

-Hamlet can be used in one of two ways.
+MASTER can be used in one of two ways.
 Firstly, the package can be imported into a Java project and used to easily assemble a simulation using a very small amount of code.
 This is the most versatile option.